 Often, the most important evidence in Driving Under the Influence (DUI) cases is the results from a breathalyzer test.
 Refusing to take a breathalyzer test can end with dire consequences as well.
 If you are pulled over in Virginia under suspicion of driving under the influence, chances are, you will be asked to take a breathalyzer test.

 The laws concerning these tests can be convoluted and difficult to understand.
-If you or a loved one has been charged with driving under the influence of alcohol or drugs, the Virginia DUI attorneys at Randall Page, P.C. can help from the initial arrest through the legal process.
+If you or a loved one has been charged with driving under the influence of alcohol or drugs, the Virginia DUI attorneys at Randall, Page & Bruch, P.C. can help from the initial arrest through the legal process.